hacspec/book/src/language/enums.md

 struct Foo(u32, Seq<u32>);
 ```

-The struct thus declared can have one ore more components.
+The struct thus declared can have one or more components.
 This form of struct
 declaration effectively corresponds to a single-case enum, and is implemented
 as such.
 Struct components can be accessed through let-binding destructuring: